ronin-rb/.github/profile/README.md

 * [ronin-db] - A common database library for managing and querying security data.
 * [ronin-db-activerecord] - ActiveRecord backend for the Ronin Database.
+* [ronin-listener] - A small CLI utility for receiving exfiltrated data over DNS or HTTP.
+* [ronin-listener-dns] - A DNS server for receiving exfiltrated data sent via DNS queries. ronin-listener-dns can be used to test for XML external entity (XXE) injection
+* [ronin-listener-http] - A HTTP server for receiving exfiltrated data sent via HTTP requests.
 * [ronin-web] - A collection of common web security commands and libraries.
 * [ronin-web-server] - A custom Ruby web server based on Sinatra.
 * [ronin-web-spider] - A collection of common web spidering routines.